element-hq/element-web/docs/labs.md

 **Be warned!
 Labs features are not finalised, they may be fragile, they may change, they may be dropped.
 Ask in the room if you are unclear about any details here.**

+## Matrix Spaces [MSC1772](https://github.com/matrix-org/matrix-doc/blob/matthew/msc1772/proposals/1772-groups-as-rooms.md) support (`feature_spaces`)

+Enables showing, using, creating, and managing spaces.
+Create Spaces from the all new Space Panel (to left of Room List).

+Incompatible with (will disable) `feature_custom_tags`, `feature_communities_v2_prototypes` and stable Communities/Groups support.

+Still in heavy development.

 ## Render LaTeX maths in messages (`feature_latex_maths`)

 Enables rendering of LaTeX maths in messages using [KaTeX](https://katex.org/).
 LaTeX between single dollar-signs is interpreted as inline maths and double dollar-signs as display maths (i.e. centred on its own line).